bfraboni/FastGaussianBlur/README.md

 ## Compilation

-In a Unix or WSL term you can use the provided makefile; use `make` to build the target `fastblur` example without dependencies.
+In a Unix or WSL term you can use the provided makefile; use `make` to build the target `fastblur` example (main.cpp) without dependencies.

 ## Usage